Ritz-Carlton Al Wadi Desert

 What to expect at Qasr Al Sarab

-From the grand archway that welcomes you off the freeway to every intricate touch in your room, there’s no mistake you’ve entered a luxurious and opulent hidden oasis.
+From the grand archway welcoming you off the freeway to every intricate touch in your room, you’ll know you’ve entered a luxurious and opulent hidden oasis.

-The resort has a range of hotel rooms through to private villa suites.
-An equally great location for both romantic retreats and family getaways, there is an extensive recreation program from dune bashing and camel treks, to sandboarding, fat biking, archery, horse riding, and nature hikes into the desert.
-They also offer a daily tour deeper into the Liwa Desert to discover the historic Liwa Fort, visit a Palm tree farm and camel farm.
+The resort has a range of hotel rooms and private villa suites.
+An equally great location for romantic retreats and family getaways, there is an extensive recreation program from dune bashing and camel treks to sandboarding, fat biking, archery, horse riding, and nature hikes into the desert.
+They also offer a daily tour deeper into the Liwa Desert to discover the historic Liwa Fort and visit a Palm tree farm and camel farm.

-The wellness program is superb, including aqua aerobics and dawn yoga, along with the most exquisite of Arabian spa experiences.
-And don’t forget the kids club, available for parents wanting to grab some time alone along with a kids pool area and babysitting services on offer (extra charge).
+The wellness program is superb, featuring aqua aerobics, dawn yoga, and the most exquisite Arabian spa experiences.
+And don’t forget the kids club, available for parents wanting to grab some time alone, along with a kids pool area andย babysitting services on offer (extra charge).

 How much does a night at Qasr al Sarab Cost?

-Deluxe Garden view rooms start around 1,950 AED / $530 USD plus taxes per night, through to Royal Villas with a private pool 5,650 AED / $1540 USD plus tax per night, larger group villas are available too.
+Deluxe Garden view rooms start at around 1,950 AED / $530 USD plus taxes per night, through to Royal Villas with a private pool at 5,650 AED / $ 1,540 USD plus tax per night; larger group villas are also available.

 Anantara Desert Islands Resort & Spa (Abu Dhabi Emirate)